Trump Tweets Raise Speculation About Potential Flynn Pardon

 Trump “has made very clear that he feels people around him are treated very unfairly, and in this case worse," she said.

-Senate Majority Leader Mitch McConnell also called into Fox to react to the news, saying, "if true, it is extremely troubling.”
+Senate Majority Leader Mitch McConnell also called into Fox to react to the release of the FBI documents, saying, "if true, it is extremely troubling.”

 “If all this proves to be true, you will have, certainly, a major, major error on the part of top leadership at the FBI, which could well warrant additional charges against them," he said.